Evar12/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3 - To Display the content of /etc/passwd and /etc/hosts
 4 - To display the last 10 lines of /etc/passwd
 5 - To Display the first 10 lines of /etc/passwd
+6 - Write a script that displays the third line of the file iacta.